exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 Exasol AI-Lab Docker Edition is published as a so-called _Docker Image_ on [Docker Hub](https://hub.docker.com/r/exasol/data-science-sandbox).

-In order to use such an image you need to components
+In order to use such an image you need two components
 * Docker client
 * Docker service, aka. _Docker daemon_

-The client must run on your local machine, then daemon can be on the same machine, a remote machine, or inside a virtual machine.
+The client must run on your local machine, the daemon can be on the same machine, a remote machine, or inside a virtual machine.

 The Docker client provides commands to download and manage such Docker Images.
-When running a Docker Image results in a so-called _Docker Container_.
+Running a Docker Image results in a so-called _Docker Container_.
-A Docker Container will maintain a _state_ including file system contents and running processes.
+A Docker Container will maintain a _state_, including file system contents and running processes.
-The client can used to start, stopp, and remove Docker Containers.
+The client can be used to start, stopp, and remove Docker Containers.

 While a container is running you can
 * Connect to IP ports exposed by the container